Cincinnati Children's Blog

 Health and Safety Tips for Handing Out Candy to Trick-or-treaters

-• Or, offer non-food treats such as plastic rings, pencils, stickers, erasers, or coins.
+• Offer non-food treats such as plastic rings, pencils, stickers, erasers, or coins.
+This is especially helpful for kids with food allergies.

-• Keep your house well lit and the front yard clear of any tripping hazards such as garden hoses.
+• Keep your house well lit and the front yard clear of any tripping hazards such as garden hoses or extension cords.

 • Use a battery-operated candle instead of a flame in your jack-o’-lanterns, to prevent potential fire hazards.